OpenFn/Miracle-Feet/README.md

 ### Ongoing Management

 To update SMS scheduling times, SMS templates, SMS language codes, or add new translations:
-1. Make a copy of the [Master Mapping Table](https://docs.google.com/spreadsheets/d/1quhQJgQkVRC8oObDzkwgnnm-Rov5BGOW85I4YqcNV0I/edit?ts=606433e3#gid=262234774) (see an example [here](https://docs.google.com/spreadsheets/d/1quhQJgQkVRC8oObDzkwgnnm-Rov5BGOW85I4YqcNV0I/edit?ts=606433e3#gid=179313688))
+1. Make a copy of the [Master Mapping Table](https://docs.google.com/spreadsheets/d/1quhQJgQkVRC8oObDzkwgnnm-Rov5BGOW85I4YqcNV0I/edit?ts=606433e3#gid=262234774)).
-2. Make your edits in the new sheet.
+2. Make your edits in the new sheet (see an example [here](https://docs.google.com/spreadsheets/d/1quhQJgQkVRC8oObDzkwgnnm-Rov5BGOW85I4YqcNV0I/edit?ts=606433e3#gid=179313688).
 3. Notify OpenFn support at support@openfn.org to implement the changes.

 To add/remove alerts or reminders, update CommCare field names, change opt-in/opt-out conditions, add new CommCare forms that trigger SMS-s, or any other change, contact support@openfn.org.